GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 ### What to measure

-While many adtech companies encourage advertisers to configure a variety of conversion types, focusing on the most important conversions such as purchases is a good way to ensure that aggregate results are detailed and accurate for these important events.
+While many ad tech companies encourage advertisers to configure a variety of conversion types, focusing on the most important conversions such as purchases is a good way to ensure that aggregate results are detailed and accurate for these important events.
 Indeed, the more metrics you measure, the smaller your contribution budget per metric gets, and hence the more noisy each value is likely to be.
 Therefore, you need to carefully select what to measure.

 In this example, we'll focus on campaign setups that measure only one conversion per click or view: a purchase.

-You will still measure both the purchase count and the purchase value, and access a variety of important aggregate statistics such as total purchase value and geographic breakdowns.
+You'll still measure both the purchase count and the purchase value, and access a variety of important aggregate statistics such as total purchase value and geographic breakdowns.
 This keeps noise reasonable and ensures a simple scaling approach for your contribution budget.

 ### What about currencies?